Darla Sue Dollman, B.A., M.F.A., has 42 years experience as a journalist and editor. She has also studied film, acting, and theater.

 What We Know of Leslie Howard

 Leslie Howard Steiner was born on April 3, 1893, in London, England to Lillian Howard and Ferdinand Steiner.
-His first language was German, which would have been helpful during World War II.
+His mother was British and his father was Hungarian-Jewish, but Leslie's first language was German, which could have been helpful during World War II.
 He was raised in Vienna, but returned to London to attend Dulwich College, an independent school for boys.

-It was made clear to Leslie that he was expected by his family to work with his father.
-He started as a bank clerk, but his heart was in acting, so he pursued an acting career instead.
-The transition was easy since he had family in the film business, as well.
+It was made clear to Leslie that he was expected to follow the family tradition and work in banking so he started a career as a bank clerk.
+He soon realized that his true desire was to be an actor so he chose to pursue an acting career instead.
+The transition was easy since he had family in the film business--the popular actor Arthur Howard was his younger brother and his sister, Irene Howard, was a casting director.
 He used the surname Howard for his first film appearance in The Heroine of Mons, which was released in 1914 and was directed by his uncle, Wilfred Noy.

 Leslie Howard and Ruth Martin were married in 1916.
 They had two children: Ronald Howard, a successful actor and writer; and Leslie Ruth Howard, who was also a successful writer.
 Both of Leslie Howard’s children wrote biographies of his life and career.
 They are shown often in photos and films about Howard's life.